wshruc/gl-jtm/README.md

        —src
         —save_models
     —results
+* Data
+  > 1. The directory structure of the GL-JTM code is as follows:

     First of all, we need to create a folder according to the directory structure and put the above code into the "./gl-jtm/src" directory.
   > 2. Glove [glove.6B.300d.txt] —— Download pre-trained word vectors from <https://nlp.stanford.edu/projects/glove/>
   > 3. All the pre-processed dataset and the trained model can download from https://pan.baidu.com/s/1G77q15u6AumCFvobP19jxw code: s3rk